A Reinforcement Learning Approach to the Orienteering Problem with Time Windows: Methods

 The first encoding block of the neural network has a set of feature vectors as input: one feature vector for each point of interest (see Section \ref{sec:set_encoding_block}).
 These features can be divided into 2 groups: the static features and the dynamic features.

 The static features remain constant during the iterative process of building a solution.
-Here, we use 7 straightforward features retrieved directly from the instance data.
-Namely, the point of interest's euclidean coordinates, visiting duration, opening and closing time and score, and also the upper bound on the finishing time of the trip, $T_{end}$.
-The euclidean coordinates are mapped using min-max scaling into unit square $[-1,1]\times [-1,1]$.
+Here, we use 7 straightforward features retrieved directly from the instance data, namely the point of interest's Euclidean coordinates, visiting duration, opening and closing time and score, and also the upper bound on the finishing time of the trip, $T_{end}$.
+The Euclidean coordinates are mapped using min-max scaling into unit square $[-1,1]\times [-1,1]$.
 The scores are normalized by $1.1\times S^b_{\max}$ and all the time features are normalized by $T_{\max}$.
 Note that these normalization constants are the same across tourists for a same instance-region.

 The dynamic features can change at every iteration step.
 We designed 8 features that are functions of the current time, $t^l$, and current point of interest, $v^l_{\ast}$: for each point of interest, the time left until the opening time and time left until closing time; the fraction of time elapsed since the $T_{start}$; the fraction of the time left to $T_{end}$.
 To these features we add the same set of 4 features but assuming we have traveled from the current position to the point of interest that the feature corresponds to (remember that there is one feature vector for each point of interest), i.e., adding to $t^l$, the travel time from $v^l_{\ast}$ to $v_{i}$.
-As in the static features, all the time features (excluding the "fraction of time" features) are normalized by $T_{\max}$.
+All the dynamic time features are normalized by the maximum time available for the tourist to perform the tour, i.e. $T_{end} - T_{start}$.
+Thus, contrary to the static time features, this normalization constant is tourist dependent.